Jonathan Francis, Ph.D.

 What research topics are you currently working on at Bosch?

 My work pursues improvements in the intelligence and adaptability of autonomous systems that are deployed to diverse environments.
-My current research focuses on advanced robotics — empowered with multimodal/multisensory Gen AI models — applied to production systems and factory intralogistics processes.
-On the modelling side, I am considering the following learning paradigms: (i) robot trajectory retrieval for augmenting test-time policy learning (kind of like RAG, but with robot trajectories), to improve data (re-)use; (ii) generalizing and adapting robot policies, online, via guidance from agentic frameworks (e.g., chain-of-thought reasoning, in-context learning, and code generation); (iii) multimodal/multisensory representation learning with, e.g., visual/vibro-tactile signals, for improved understanding of object contact physics, object affordances, and object surface properties in tabletop- and mobile manipulation settings; and (iv) cross-embodiment transfer learning to scale methods across different robot platforms.
+My current research focuses on advanced robotics, empowered with multimodal/multisensory foundation models.
+On the modelling side, I am considering the following learning paradigms: (i) robot trajectory retrieval for augmenting test-time policy, to improve data (re-)use; (ii) generalizing and adapting robot policies, online, via guidance from agentic frameworks (e.g., chain-of-thought reasoning, in-context learning, and code generation); (iii) multimodal/multisensory representation learning with, e.g., visual/vibro-tactile signals, for improved understanding of object contact physics, object affordances, and object surface properties in tabletop- and mobile manipulation settings; and (iv) cross-embodiment transfer learning to scale methods across different robot platforms.
 On the application side, we consider factory automation, such as dexterous tabletop manipulation for assembly, as well as mobile manipulation tasks such as assembly component fetch/retrieval, tool transport, and machine tending.
 We propose to combine all of the aforementioned capabilities into AI/Robotics dexterity “toolkits”, enabling line managers to get started with automating some complex tasks, out-of-the-box.
 Finally, we assess and facilitate the deployment of humanoid robots for factory automation tasks.

 What are the biggest scientific challenges in your field of research?